Music

 At Scissett CE Academy, our children’s musical journeys begin in EYFS, through singing songs, playing musical games, making sounds and purposeful silences using instruments, keeping a beat, and responding to music through hand or body movements, voices and mood.

-These foundations are built upon in Key Stages 1 and 2, where we have devised a scheme of work combining songs from Jolly Music, units from the commercial ‘Charanga’ scheme and bespoke, thematic units that make cross-curricular links with other subjects studied by each year group, such as Space, South America, Glorious Gardens, Castles (Medieval Music) and Animal Magic.
+These foundations are built upon in Key Stages 1 and 2, where we have devised a scheme of work combining songs and whole class-instrumental resources from the commercial ‘Charanga’ scheme and bespoke, thematic units that make cross-curricular links with other subjects studied by each year group, such as Space, South America, Glorious Gardens, Castles (Medieval Music) and Animal Magic.
 Within these units, all children experience activities that fulfil the following strands:

 • Listening with concentration and understanding (music appreciation)